-Earthbanc team members, including Peggy Liu, Member of Drawdown, have workshopped solutions to rapidly draw down carbon back into the soil with regenerative agriculture and mangrove restoration, alongside other professionals in the land restoration space from UNCCD and IUCN as part of the Caux Dialogue on Environment and Security, held by Caux’s Initiatives for Lands, Lives, and Peace (ILLP).
+Earthbanc team members over the last two decade have authored books and held workshops on solutions to rapidly draw down carbon back into the soil with regenerative agriculture and mangrove restoration, alongside other professionals in the land restoration space from UNCCD and IUCN as part of the Caux Dialogue on Environment and Security, held by Caux’s Initiatives for Lands, Lives, and Peace (ILLP).
 Many of Earthbanc’s team are also members of the ILLP Steering Group, focused on re-allocating some of the military budget overspend onto planetary regeneration and conflict prevention, through better lands and water management.

-The Earthbanc team have also actively participated in the UNCCD COP 13 and COP 14 for the launch of the Land Degradation Neutrality Fund.
-Earthbanc has a plan, along with partners and stakeholders including Global EverGreening Alliance, the Regional Government of Kenya, Red Cross, the International Union for Conservation of Nature (IUCN) and African Development Bank, to restore 1 billion trees in Northern Kenya.
+Earthbanc’s team have also actively participated in the UNCCD COP 13 and COP 14 for the launch of the Land Degradation Neutrality Fund.
+Earthbanc has plans to restore 1 billion trees in eastern Africa.
 This is just the beginning.
-Explorations are also underway to enable refugee camps to offer work to refugees participating in large-scale ecosystems and land restoration, and supporting bioregional regeneration of agriculture and horticulture.
+Explorations are also underway to pay smallholders and dis-empowered communities to engage in large-scale ecosystems and land restoration, as a pathway out of the complex poverty and land degradation cycle.

 The relationship between land restoration, climate change abatement, and human security are now increasingly recognized in the mainstream discussion around climate.
 Through our participation in Caux Dialogue on Environment and Security, we are very conscious of the realities of land degradation and the real threat of human conflict and forced migration that follows.
 If we want to reverse the cycle of environmental and social destruction globally, we need to invest in land restoration and communities at the very local level.
 As a benefit we will all experience more robust supply chains that provide the food, feed, and fibre we depend on.